Nisha-Naik/TravelEase_Travel-Management-System/README.md

-# 🌍 TravelEase – Smart Travel Map
+# 🌍 TravelEase – Travel Management System

 TravelEase is a modern map-based travel assistant that helps users explore destinations, discover top attractions, and navigate using real-time location intelligence.
 The system provides a clean UI, curated travel information, and deep Google Maps integration for a seamless and enjoyable travel experience.

 ---

-## 📌 Project Overview
+##  Project Overview

 TravelEase aims to simplify travel planning and exploration by offering: